mohammadrezanaderi4/SFI-Swin/README.md

 ## SCS comparison
 what is symmetry concentration score (SCS)?
 <br>
-Symmetry concentration Score is a newly introduce metric which expailed compeletly in the paper to measure the symmerty of the repaired faces base on the concentration of the inpaintor.
+Symmetry concentration Score is a newly introduce metric which explained compeletly in the paper to measure the symmerty of the repaired faces base on the concentration of the inpaintor.
 How to calculate it?
 <br>
 First, we mask an eye and a K×K patch of the face, and reconstruct the missing eye and the K×K patch.
 Then the absolute difference between the image with inpainted eye with the image with a missing K×K patch and the missing eye is computed.
 The difference shows the effect of that K×K patch on inpainting result of the missing eye.
 The effect of all K×K patches is computed and shown as a heatmap.
 The face borders are also depicted to investigate the impact of each part of the face on inpainting the missed eye.